arnold-c/CSDNoise/manuscript/manuscript.typ

 == Predictive Ability

-Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy with a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
+Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
 At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 3).

-When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, @fig-worse-accuracy-line-plot).
+When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 13).

-For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy observed with imperfect diagnostic tests was primarily affected by high levels of dynamical noise e.g., the maximal accuracies achieved for autocovariance with a perfect diagnostic test and an 80% sensitive and specific RDT were 0.72 and 0.52, respectively (@fig-best-accuracy-line-plot, Supplemental Figure 12).
+For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high Poisson noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
-The primary exception to this trend is the index of dispersion, which also demonstrated higher accuracy with imperfect diagnostics under high levels of Poisson noise, increasing from 0.63 to 0.70 across the same two tests (@fig-best-accuracy-line-plot, Supplemental Figure 10).
+The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, Supplemental Figure 10).

-Among the 4 least correlated EWS metrics (autocorrelation, coefficient of variation, skewness, and kurtosis), the use of RDTs generally did not change the accuracy of the alert systems, relative to a perfect test (@fig-worse-accuracy-line-plot).
+For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined.
-However, the autocorrelation experienced a slight increase in accuracy with imperfect diagnostic tests and Poisson noise (0.67 for an 80% sensitive and specific RDT in 7x Poisson noise, vs. 0.62 with a perfect test) (Supplemental Figure 10), and slight decreases under dynamical noise (0.54 in 7x dynamical noise) (Supplemental Figure 12).
+For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, Supplemental Figure 12).
-More surprisingly, the accuracy drastically improved for the coefficient of variation under high levels of Poisson noise with imperfect diagnostics (accuracy of 0.7 vs 0.5, for an 80% sensitive and specific RDT and perfect test, respectively) (@fig-worse-accuracy-line-plot, Supplemental Figure 10).
+Results for the 4 least well correlated EWS metrics are presented in the supplement (Supplemental Figure 13).

 #figure(
   image("./manuscript_files/plots/accuracy-line-plot.svg"),